SypekKonrad/car-data-analysis/README.md

 1. **Data Collection**: Refueling logs are collected in CSV files or spreadsheets, capturing details like date, cost, kilometers traveled, and liters of fuel filled.
 2. **Data Cleaning**: The raw data is cleaned using Pandas to handle missing values, remove duplicates, and standardize formats (e.g., date formatting).
 3. **Data Analysis**: Using NumPy and Pandas, various calculations and analyses are performed, such as computing fuel efficiency, total costs, and identifying patterns in the data.
-4. **Data Visualization** (Optional): Simple plots (e.g., line graphs, bar charts) are created to visualize trends such as fuel consumption over time or the relationship between distance traveled and fuel used.
+4. **Data Visualization**: Simple plots (e.g., line graphs, bar charts) are created to visualize trends such as fuel consumption over time or the relationship between distance traveled and fuel used.

 ---